janniksam/Akinator.Api.Net/README.md

 ## Known issues

-- Not all servers are currently supported.
+- Not all servers are currently supported (see https://github.com/janniksam/Akinator.Api.Net/issues/11).
-- The GuessIsDue-method, which decides, when Akinator is ready to guess, needs to be improved significantly

 ## Basic usage